Why do keycap sets have so many copies of the backslash‑pipe (\|) key?

 There are many sets that, in addition to full support for English (USA) over ANSI, also contain the necessary keycaps to cover English (UK) over ISO as well.
 This national layout requires a row 4 backslash‑pipe key, and that is why this keycap is included.
 Many of the sets with “UK ISO support” (a misnomer, as it conflates the national layout and the physical layout as if they were the same thing) fail to include the row 3 backslash‑pipe key, so English (USA) with a vertical Enter key can’t be done correctly.
 Examples of the differing levels of coverage include:

-Frustratingly, there are not few sets that include some but not all of the keys required for the English (UK) layout (typically, row 4 backslash‑pipe and row 3 hash‑tilde (#~) are included, or those two plus row 3 apostrophe‑at ('@), while the keys in row 1 are omitted), forcing the keyboard to sport a layout that is neither properly English (USA) nor English (UK), but instead is in neither side of the pond and falls somewhere in the middle; this defficiency has earned the moniker of “Atlantis ISO”, and it’s a vice that needs to sink down into the seas.
-SA Honeywell and DSA Penumbra are clear examples of “Atlantis ISO” keycap sets.
+For historical reasons, there are not few sets that include some but not all of the keys required for the English (UK) layout (typically, row 4 backslash‑pipe and row 3 hash‑tilde (#~) are included, or those two plus row 3 apostrophe‑at ('@), while the keys in row 1 are omitted), forcing the keyboard to sport a layout that is neither properly English (USA) nor English (UK).
+SA Honeywell and DSA Penumbra are clear examples of this.

 A few sets add yet another row 2 backslash‑pipe key, 1.0U in size.
 This is for the benefit of some physical layouts that reduce their total width from 15U to 14.5U (shortening the Backspace, backslash‑pipe, Enter and right Shift keys by 0.5U each).